petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/managing-object-entries-using-graphql.md

 1. Run your query by clicking the play button at the top (3).

 The object entry you added now appears in the GraphQL client's right pane (4).
-Liferay DXP returns a JSON representation of your object entry that contains the fields you requested in the mutation and the entry's ID:
+Liferay returns a JSON representation of your object entry containing the fields you requested in the mutation and the entry's ID:

 ```json
 {